diegoami/DA_ML_Capstone/solution.md

 #### GENERAL APPROACH

+The general idea is to create an image classifier to categorize the images extracted from gameplay videos as belonging to a particular type of scenes.
+Then to use this image classifier on frames extracted from other gameplay vidoes to identify how to split videos into scenese.

-The simplest way I chose to verify whether a model is viable was to start and set up a Convolutional Neural Network in Pytorch, as I was pretty sure that
+Concentrating on the image classifier, at first I would I chose to verify whether a model is viable was to start and set up a Convolutional Neural Network in Pytorch, as I was pretty sure that

 * this was pretty much the most sensible way to approach the problem
 * I could use standard CNN topologies available in Pytorch